 Today’s briefing paper highlights that, while some families have reported positive impacts, the pandemic has made life more difficult for some families in Scotland.
 For a substantial proportion of children in the round 3 sample, parents and carers perceive the pandemic to have had a negative impact on child and family health and wellbeing.
 Around 3 in 10 children experienced difficulties with their emotions, behaviours and mental health, with the majority of parents reporting the pandemic to have had a negative impact on their own physical and mental health.

-Dr Debby Wason, Public Health Intelligence Principal at Public Health Scotland said:
+Dr Debby Wason, Public Health Intelligence Principal at PHS, said:

 CEYRIS is an anonymous, cross-sectional survey administered online.
 PHS developed the survey to address a gap in the evidence base about wider impacts of the pandemic on young children and their families in Scotland.
 To date, there have been three rounds of the survey completed.
 Round 1 in June to July 2020, round 2 in November to December 2020 and round 3 in September to October 2021.